POLE DANCING

 Ασφαλές Κράτημα Split Grip στο Pole Dancing: Σημασία της Σωστής Τοποθέτησης του Καρπού

-When it comes to pole dancing, proper alignment is crucial to avoid injuries and perform at your best.
-One area that requires particular attention is the wrist.
-The wrist is susceptible to injuries, making it essential to pay close attention to the alignment of your arm and the amount of grip strength you apply on the pole.
-In this article, we’ll delve into the importance of proper wrist placement in split grip and provide valuable insights on maintaining the correct alignment.
+When it comes to pole dance split grip, proper alignment is crucial to avoid injuries and perform at your best.
+One of the most injury-prone areas in pole dancing is the wrist, making it essential to focus on correct arm positioning and grip strength.
+In this article, we’ll delve into the importance of proper wrist placement in split grip pole dance and share valuable insights on how to maintain correct alignment.

 Incorrect placement of the arm while training, can cause many times serious injuries.
 Specifically, in Pole Dancing, the wrist is one of the most injury-prone parts of the body.
 This is why, we should be very careful with the alignment of the arm, as well as the amount of grip strength applied on the pole.